Restaurant Brighton's guide to

 If you need a break from the mall, walk five minutes toward the sea to Preston Street.
 Known locally as Restaurant Street, it offers a dizzying array of international flavours.
 Explore Preston Street Brighton here.
 Alternatively, head to the seafront for iconic views at seafront restaurants and bars.

-4. Shopping in Kemptown and Hove: Beyond the Center
+4. Shopping in Kemptown and Hove: Beyond the Centre

 Shopping in Kemptown offers a more relaxed, community-focused experience.
 Known for its inclusive vibe and dog friendly places, it’s a great spot to find flea markets and local delis.
 It’s also the spiritual home of the Pride Parades, making the shops here particularly vibrant and welcoming.